moodlehq/moodle-plugin-ci/docs/CLI.md

 #### `--branch|-b`

-The branch to checkout within the plugin
+The branch to checkout in plugin repo (if non-default)

 * Accept value: yes
 * Is value required: yes
 * Is multiple: no
-* Default: `'master'`
+* Default: `NULL`

 #### `--clone|-c`

-Git clone URL
+Git clone URL, can't be used with --project option

 * Accept value: yes
 * Is value required: yes